 Intestinal parasites, particularly roundworm, can cause excessive gas as a symptom of infection.
 Roundworms are common parasites found in dogs and they inhabit the small intestine where they live, feed and reproduce.

 The answer: To prevent intestinal parasites moving in and calling your dog home, you must treat them with parasite protection.
-A product like Advocate will prevent them from contracting fleas, heartworm and intestinal worms.
+Products like Advocate and Sentinel Spectrum will prevent them from contracting fleas, heartworm and intestinal worms.

 Increased swallowing of air